WPCD-Workflows/documentation/source/old/isip/public/xml/isip_timeline.rst

 -  October:

-   -  ITM control toolbox : deliver link between Simulink and Kepler
+   -  EU-IM control toolbox : deliver link between Simulink and Kepler
    -  Memory caching in Kepler workflows (memory shared by multiple nodes on the
       Gateway